-3.2.1 Seasonal variation of PMSE occurrence
+3.2.1 Seasonal variation in PMSE occurrence

-Fig. 3 shows the mean seasonal and diurnal variation in the occurrence frequency of PMSE measured over Andøya (1999- 2022) and Davis (2005-2022).
-The top panels show the mean seasonal occurrence frequencies of PMSE normalized by its maximum value.
-This plot allows a comparison of the seasonal dynamics of PMSE occurrence over the entire altitudinal range of observations.
-A qualitative comparison of mean absolute daily occurrence frequencies is provided in the middle panels of Fig. 3.
+Figure 3 shows the mean seasonal and diurnal variation in the occurrence frequency of PMSE measured over Andøya (1999-2022) and Davis (2005-2022).
+Figure 3a and b show the mean seasonal occurrence frequencies of PMSE normalised by their maximum value.
+This plot allows for comparison of the seasonal dynamics of PMSE occurrence over the entire altitudinal range of observations.
+A qualitative comparison of mean absolute daily occurrence frequencies is provided in Fig. 3c and d.
 Here, an occurrence is triggered if the volume reflectivity exceeds the minimum threshold at any altitude and at any time during the day.
-June/July and December/January are the months with the highest PMSE frequencies in the northern and southern hemispheres, respectively.
+June/July and December/January are the months with the highest PMSE frequencies in the Northern and Southern hemispheres respectively.
 During these periods, PMSE were observed with an average frequency of 82.2% over Andøya but only 55.3% over Davis.
 The shape of the mean PMSE frequency distribution in the left middle plot in Fig. 3 is similar and directly comparable to the results of previous studies of PMSE occurrence over Andøya (Bremer et al., 2009; Latteck and Bremer, 2013, 2017; Latteck et al., 2021).